Tuesday, 28 February 2017

 And so it was - one of the first iconic popular actions of the Revolution began famously at Curtius's waxworks:

 12th July 1789, a Sunday: News of the dismissal of Necker was greeted with mounting indignation by the crowd gathered in the Palais-Royal, haranged by Desmoulins and others.
 In the late afternoon a large contingent moved off towards the Opera to demand the closure of the theatres as a sign of mourning.
 A group of protestors arrived at Curtius's premises in the Boulevard du Temple just as he was closing up and made off with the wax busts of Necker and the duc d'Orléans.
-They were then covered in black crepe and paraded through the streets, accompanied by black banners and muffled drumming.
-Curtius, who was after all the duc's man, reluctantly agreed to give up his figures.
+These were then covered in black crepe and paraded through the streets, accompanied by black banners and muffled drumming.
+Curtius, who was after all the duke's man, reluctantly agreed to give up his figures.
 According to one published account, the waxworks were taken on deposit - "en déposant la valeur" (Récit de ce qui s'est passé à Paris le 12 juillet, quoted, Daninos, Une Révolution en cire, p.36) Curtius managed to dissuade the protestors from commandeering the full-length portrait-figure of the King which would be too heavy and cumbersome to handle.

 Jean-François Janinet, Curtius delivers the busts of Necker and the duc d'Orléans on 12th July http://gallica.bnf.fr/ark:/12148/btv1b6942738f (detail)